raymonhardy/raymonhardy.github.io/content/lists/open-source-list.md

 +++
-title = 'Open Source Tools'
+title = 'Favorite Open Source Projects'
 +++

+Here is a list of some open source projects I thought were fun and interesting.
+I will continually update this list of projects I find.

 ### Application Security:
 - [Brakeman Scanner](https://brakemanscanner.org):